Why Track Your Habits?

 My first attempt at tracking my habits was buying a copy of James Clear's Habit Journal.
 The journal was a great (and beautiful) tool for getting started, but the notebook's price and lack of accessibility (I had to keep it with me) had me searching for a better long-term solution.

 Thankfully, this was right around the same time I discovered Notion, an all-in-one workspace for writing, planning, and collaborating.
-After playing around with it for a few days, I immediately saw it's potential.
-The mobile and desktop app were easy to use, and I could even access my workspace in the browser.
+After playing around with it for a few days, I immediately saw its potential.
+The mobile and desktop app was easy to use, and I could even access my workspace in the browser.

-Even better, as of May 19th, Notion announced it would be free for personal use.
+Even better, as of May 2020, Notion announced it would be free for personal use.
 Previously, personal users had to pay $5/month to add as much content to Notion as they wanted, but that's no longer the case.
-Combine that with its ease-of-use and accessibility, and it was an obvious choice for becoming my permanent habit tracker.
+Combined with its ease of use and accessibility, it was an obvious choice for becoming my permanent habit tracker.